 MGIC Investment Corp.
-(MTG), the mortgage insurer that breached regulators’ capital limits, surged the most in almost two months after saying hurdles to selling new policies had been lowered.
+(MTG:US), the mortgage insurer that breached regulators’ capital limits, surged the most in almost two months after saying hurdles to selling new policies had been lowered.

-MGIC gained (MTG) 18 percent to close at $1.81 in New York, the biggest jump since Aug.
+MGIC gained (MTG:US) 18 percent to close at $1.81 in New York, the biggest jump since Aug.
 6. The Milwaukee-based firm’s shares have slid 51 percent this year.

 The amount of capital MGIC needs to contribute to its main mortgage-insurance subsidiary was cut by half to $100 million, the company said in a Sept.
 28 statement.
 An underwriting arm was approved by Freddie Mac to sell coverage in 16 jurisdictions excluding Wisconsin, pending resolution of a dispute between MGIC and the government housing-finance body, MGIC said.